Evandro-developer/projeto-pesquisenews-frontend/README.md

 ### **Evandro M Oliveira**
 **Profession**: Full-Stack Web Developer.
 **Expertise**: Proficiency in **Node.js**, **Express.js**, query optimization in **MongoDB**, and **React**.
 **Education**: Currently pursuing Data Science and a Boot Camp in Data Analysis.
-Also deepening knowledge in UI/UX Design.
 **Contribution to the project**: Development of the frontend and backend and hosting on **Google Cloud**.

 ### [**Tripleten**](https://tripleten.com/pt-bra/)